argonautproject/questionnaire/source/pages/adaptive.md

 - Logic defined external to Questionnaire
 - Iteratively submit response to API (FHIR operations)
 - Locally Questionnaire/QuestionnaireResponse updated on the fly
-- Record total score as an Observation
+- Record total score as an Observation or a part of QuestionnaireResponse **Discuss**

 <!--
 Demonstration by Raheel Sayeed (Smart on FHIR Post-Doc)